mhrlife/gatekeeper-ai/README.md

-# KilljoyBot
+# Gatekeeper AI

-KilljoyBot is a Telegram bot designed for content moderation using a two-stage AI evaluation system.
+Gatekeeper AI is a Telegram bot designed for content moderation using a two-stage AI evaluation system.
+Its username is `AI_Gatekeeper_Bot`.
 It leverages LangChain and OpenAI models (via OpenRouter) to flag potentially problematic messages and determine appropriate actions.

 ## Features